Mundane Object Amazement

 - When Jasper was defrosted after trying to cryogenically freeze himself in a Kwik-E-Mart freezer he thought he was in the future and was amazed when he found a product called moon pie.

-- "A pen: The most permanent of all writing utensils!"
+- SpongeBob SquarePants: "A pen: One of the most permanent of all writing utensils!"